thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_and_Knex.desc.md

 | Update            | `PATCH`        | `/tracks/1` | `application/json`    | `{ "title": "Yesterday" }`                     |
 | Destroy           | `DELETE`       | `/tracks/1` | N/A                   | N/A                                            |

-Once the operation is complete, the RESTful HTTP server sends a specific response back to the client indicating the result of the operation.
+Once the operation is complete, the RESTful HTTP server sends a specific response back to the client indicating the result of a database operation.

 | REST Action       | Response Status | Response Content-Type | Response Body                                                           |
 |-------------------|-----------------|-----------------------|-------------------------------------------------------------------------|